SkyMarasini/TechStack/README.md

 Got a cool idea for a language or feature?
 Fork the repo, make your changes, and submit a pull request!
 We welcome contributions from all backgrounds.

 💬 Credits
-Created by [Your Name] with love for code and games.
-Special thanks to the open-source community and pixel artists who made this possible.
+Created by Sky with love for code and games.
+Special thanks to everyone playing